1934 Auckland Rugby League season: Roope Rooster knockout competition

 History was made for the Mt Albert and Papakura clubs when they entered the Roope Rooster competition.
 It was their first time playing in a first grade senior competition.
+Watson, a promoted 3rd intermediate player was Papakura's first ever senior competition scorer when he crossed in the second half.
 Roy Hardgrave and several other Newton players controversially transferred to the new Mount Albert club.
 He had refused to play after being told by the selector to play in the centres, away from his usual position on the wing.
 Hardgrave was worried it might make it difficult for him to gain another contract in England if he couldn't maintain form in that position.
 The selector said it was his right to position players. it caused a dispute amount the Newton board with several of them resigning and Hardgrave and other transferring.
 Hardgrave made his debut for Mount Albert in their Roope Rooster match.
 The Mount Albert side also featured several of the suspended Marist players who were eventually granted transfers including the Schultz brothers, Des Herring, and Claude List.